zpscofield/mosaic-webbpsf/README.md

 ## Usage

 Once the input files have been prepared, the *img_path*, *catalog_path*, and *json_path* variables must be changed to match the user's setup.
 The *psf_array_filename* and *sigma* variables can also be changed as needed, where the *sigma* variable determines the Gaussian smoothing kernel sigma to use.
+The *pixel_scale* variable should be changed to match the pixel scale of the mosaic image.

 Then, the code can be run as follows:
 - $ mpiexec -n num_proc python webbpsf_modeling.py